1. New York Medicaid Home Care Through a Licensed Home Care Services Agency

 Cash and Counseling Programs through Medicaid allow the recipient the flexibility to use their benefits and pick the care providers they want.
 This allows them to choose you, their child or spouse, to be their caregiver.
 Cash and Counseling Programs are also known as “consumer-direct” or “self-directed” programs.

 The specific amount that you qualify for through Medicaid would depend on the recipient’s care requirements.
 The Medicaid agency in your state would typically make an assessment based on how much help and resources your family member needs.
 Then they would create a budget which can be used to compensate you, the caregiver.
 The benefit amounts will vary depending on your state.
-For example, the benefits that Missouri residents receive from their self-directed Medicaid program (CDS) differs from the New York version (CDPAP).
+Programs also go by different names from state to state, so the version offered where you live may not match what a neighboring state calls its program.

 Additional Medicaid programs that can assist with family care.